 TJ Berry will join the EDC as executive director in January, working with veteran Jim Hampton through May when he will take the position full time.
 The schedule will provide continuity and ensure a smooth transition.

-Berry will begin part time in January to work alongside 17-year veteran Jim Hampton.
+Berry began part time in January to work alongside 17-year veteran Jim Hampton.
 The two will work together through May while Berry completes his service as state representative in the 2018 legislative session.
-Berry will then assume full-time duties as executive director.
+Berry will then assume full-time duties in June as executive director.
 Hampton will remain with the EDC’s affiliate organization, Midwest Small Business Finance.

 Berry said expansion of the EDC’s entrepreneurial efforts is a likely priority.
 “We need to focus on growing what we have while attracting every new company we can,” he said.
 “I want to focus on helping people avoid mistakes when they start their business, so their chance of success goes up.
 And I want to make sure we promote the good things in the Northland so that when outside companies pick Clay County, people will want to set their roots here.”